 In this last session, each group will give a 10-minute (maximum) presentation that applies the concepts of STP and value proposition to their chosen publicly-traded company.
-Teams will present to both the class and to guest panelist Gary Singer, who will provide feedback on your presentations.
+Teams will present to both the class and Professor Kivetz, who together will provide feedback on the presentations.